 c. the efferent arteriole.

-(d) Other than larger molecules that are only partially or slightly filtered, the plasma concentrations of a small freely filtered substance is not altered by filtration because water and the substance in question are filtered in the same proportions.
+D. Other than larger molecules that are only partially or slightly filtered, the plasma concentrations of a small freely filtered substance are not altered by filtration because water and the substance in question are filtered in the same proportions.

 In the face of a 20% decrease in arterial pressure, GFR decreases by only 2%.
 What could account for this finding?

 a.
 The resistances of the afferent and efferent arterioles both decrease equally.